jmagi98/jmagi98.github.io/_posts/2020-12-20-ultimate-hacking-resource-guide.md

 - [DEF CON Safe Mode: Finding and Exploiting Bugs in Multiplayer Game Engines by Jack Baker](https://www.youtube.com/watch?v=4weoWSzuCxs&ab_channel=DEFCONConference) - One of my favorite talks of all time.
 Runs through his reverse engineering research and some of the vulnerabilities he has found in popular game engines like Unity and Unreal.
 - [DEF CON 27: Intro to Hardware Hacking by Philippe Laulheret](https://www.youtube.com/watch?v=HuCbr2588-w&t=1793s&ab_channel=DEFCONConference) - A talk about getting into hardware, something I am hoping to dive into more in the future.
-- [Ghidra: Journey from Classified NSA Tool to Open Source](https://www.youtube.com/watch?v=kx2xp7IQNSc&t=589s&ab_channel=BlackHat) - Discusses the history and foundation of Ghidra
+- [Ghidra: Journey from Classified NSA Tool to Open Source](https://www.youtube.com/watch?v=kx2xp7IQNSc&t=589s&ab_channel=BlackHat) - Discusses the history and foundation of Ghidra.

 ## Podcasts
 - [Darknet Diaries](https://darknetdiaries.com/) - Stories about hackers.
 Ranges from pentesters to crazy teenagers to nation-states.